Using images in content

 Would people understand this content without the image?

-If the answer is no, use a complex image only if all of these are true:
+If no, use a complex image only if all of these are true:

-- The image contains lots of detail, relationships or data that would be difficult to follow in text alone.
+• The image contains detail, relationships or data that are difficult to follow in text alone

-- All essential information can be explained in nearby page text or another accessible format.
+• All essential information is explained in nearby page text or another accessible format, such as a table or link to data

-- You can add short alt text (a short description read by screen readers) to identify the image.
+• You can use short alt text to identify the image.

 What complex images are